Source Mage: Notable features

 Source Mage is a source-based Linux distribution.
 This means that instead of delivering ready-to-use binaries to users, the source code is compiled locally on the users computer.
 This practice enables greater control over the software compared to systems that distribute binaries, such as Ubuntu.
 Individual dependencies can be selected or deselected, potentially saving hard drive space and freeing RAM and CPU cycles, which can improve overall system performance.
 For instance, a tool such as OpenSSH could be compiled without support for X11 sharing.
 One can choose to set cflags, cxxflags, and ldflags specific to the capabilities of their system, which allows the user to generate more efficient binaries for their own hardware.

 Source Mage's terminology also vastly differs compared to more common Linux distributions such as Debian.
 Much of this unique nomenclature is primarily based on magic-centric vocabulary.
-For example, When a Source Mage "spell", or package, is "cast", the latest stable release is downloaded from the developer's site rather than Source Mage's.
-This allows for a more up-to-date system, rather than Gentoo, another popular source-based distribution, which maintains its own customized cache of packages.
+For example, when a Source Mage "spell", or package, is "cast", the latest stable release is downloaded from the developer's site rather than Source Mage's.
+This allows for a more up-to-date system, unlike, for example, Gentoo, another popular source-based distribution, which maintains its own customized cache of packages.
 Source Mage changes as little as possible in packages (only to fit to bare standards such as the Filesystem Hierarchy Standard), which can reduce risk of errors during source compilation or bugs when using the compiled binary, lacking the potentially necessary patches that projects like Gentoo and Debian apply.

 Similarly, a collection of packages or "spells" is referred to as a "grimoire", and all "spells" together is referred to as the "codex".